faisal-bagaziy/GpSec102-Design/README.md

 5. After that scroll to the bottom of the page and commit the change and type what you did e.g."[Added, Updated, Removed]:xyz" and click commit changes!.

+or use git/github cli if you know how